 Up2Give may sound like a golden opportunity to make money online while helping a worthwhile cause but is it really what you think it is?
 In this Up2Give review, I’m going to give you rock-solid reasons why it is a scam.

-I’m going to help spare you from the inevitable meltdown that happens to anyone investing in this thing when they realise it’s all just a phoney scheme but it’s too late.
+I’m going to help spare you from the inevitable meltdown that happens to anyone investing in this thing when they realize it’s all just a phoney scheme but it's too late.

 A Background Littered With Red Flags

 For starters, when you visit the website all you’ll see is a sign-in box, nothing more.
 There’s no information about the company, about its owners or about how it works.
 Nothing.

 If I were to sign-up for something I’d surely want to know more about what I’m signing up to to see if it’s worth it.
 Up2Give doesn’t give you that satisfaction.

 It smells like a sales strategy to me.
 I think they’re trying to entice people in by making them curious about what this is all about.
 They think building curiosity will draw people in.

 Up2Give claims that they’re offering a “revolutionary service” that benefits everyone.
 Yes, someone benefits, it’s just them though, not us.

 Their vision statement says that they have a “strong moral, integral, and purpose-driven vision to save lives.”
 We’ll see about that “moral vision”.

 You can sign-up for a fee using bitcoins, and that’s how you’ll also receive your “rewards”.